Dark Hollow (novel): Plot summary

-Adam thinks the satyr has something to do with Nelson LeHorn, a local farmer who was rumored to be a “black” Pow-wow witch.
+Adam thinks the satyr has something to do with Nelson LeHorn, a local farmer who was rumored to be a "black" Pow-wow witch.
 They leave their neighbor Cory to look after Tara and Claudine, then drive to the abandoned LeHorn farmhouse where they find Nelson's diaries, which explain how he summoned the satyr which impregnated his wife, whom he killed by throwing her from their attic window.
 The house is attacked by possessed trees.
 They escape from the house by setting fire to the trees which also starts a forest fire, but the trees have destroyed Merle's truck, forcing them to start walking home.
 By the time they get home, it has become night and the satyr has returned, hypnotized and abducted Tara and Claudine and killed Cory.

 Adam, Dale, Cliff and Merle head into the forest, but are stopped by Detective Ramirez.
 They convince him and the police to help them, but are attacked by possessed trees.
 They find the satyr Hylinus engaged in an orgy with the abducted women, whom it has hypnotized.
 The satyr turns the hypnotized women on the men, while Adam's dog Big Steve attacks Hylinus, who kills it.
 Adam and the men manage to kill the satyr by using their belief in white magic.
 The forest fire destroys the remains of the satyr.

 Months later, Tara is pregnant, and Adam discovers from an ultrasound scan that she is pregnant with a baby satyr.
+The novels ends with Adam contemplating that he has to go upstairs and do what needs to be done; kill his wife.
+He notes, wearily, "I am so tired."